 In order to maintain AFPA credentials, individuals are required to obtain 16.0 Continuing Education Credits (CECs) during each 2-year certification period.
 To renew, you can complete the AFPA Certification Renewal Application, attach copies of all required documentation and fees, and submit to our office.

 We offer a wide selection of educational programs and opportunities for all individuals worldwide.
-AFPA offers over 200 continuing education courses that you can complete at home or online, and we provide of listing of approved CEC Providers.
+AFPA offers a variety of continuing education courses that you can complete at home or online.
+We accept any program approved for CECs related to the fields of fitness, nutrition, wellness, and coaching.
 Also, each AFPA certification program is worth 16 CECs!

 AFPA requires its members to obtain 16.0 continuing education credits (CECs) as a part of the AFPA recertification process.
 Some organizations, such as AFAA, use the term continuing education units (CEUs).
 CECs and CEUs are interchangeable for AFPA recertification purposes.
 AFPA works in a whole number system, e.g., 1.0, whereas some organizations, such as ACE, work in a decimal system, e.g., 0.1.
 For AFPA recertification purposes, credits earned from an organization utilizing a decimal system are the equivalent of whole numbers, e.g., 0.1 ACE CEC is equivalent to 1.0 CEC for AFPA recertification purposes.
 An individual earning 1.6 ACE CECs would have the equivalent of 16.0 CECs for AFPA recertification purposes.

 AFPA permits our members to renew multiple credentials with the same 16.0 CECs provided the credits are earned during the two-year validity period of each certificate submitted for renewal.